 Gluten Free Snickerdoodle Ice Cream Sandwiches:

+Try this delicious gluten-free dessert.
+You won't even know it's gluten-free!
 You can make regular, non gluten-free cookies by omitting the gluten-free flour and replacing it with a 1:1 ratio of All-Purpose flour.
 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Cookie Dough Ingredients: